rphair/ouroboros-leios/docs/cip/README.md

 - [ ]  Detailed node-level (as opposed to this protocol-level) specification.
 - [ ]  Develop node-level conformance test suite.
+# I'm guessing the below will also be rendered as checkboxes by the time you're done incubating...
 - Consider developing a "quick and dirty" implementation for large scale experiments.
 - Coordinate with related activities on other protocol enhancements.
     - Compatibility between Peras, Leios, and Genesis.